DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 hardware interfaces and library installations needed.
 That sketch has its own Readme file.
 Its purpose was to prove that you have all the needed libraries installed, and that the relevant hardware interfaces exist and can communicate with the system.
-If one get a library error, the code gives a URL for where each library can be downloaded.
+If one gets a library error, the code gives a URL for where each library can be downloaded.

 After the TC4_0diagnostics has run, move on to this main sketch, TC4_0.